 Managed spectrum park licences

-The 2.5 GHz Managed Spectrum Park (MSP) is a new concept, catering for a situation in which a nationwide spectrum right is not required, but likewise a general user licence would be too open as services require some coordination or sharing.
-It is intended for local and regional services, and seeks to encourage a flexible, cooperative, low cost and self-managed approach to allocation and use.
+The 2.5 GHz Managed Spectrum Park (MSP) licence is intended for local and regional services.
+It's designed to encourage a flexible, cooperative, low cost and self-managed approach to spectrum allocation and use.